MIFFIN1/MIFFIN1/README.md

 Computer Science student (Honors, 3.95 GPA) focused on:

-- Machine Learning for medical imaging and clinical decision support
+- Machine learning for clinical diagnostics and medical imaging
-- Neuro-Symbolic reasoning and interpretability in LLMs
+- Neuro-Symbolic reasoning and interpretability in large language models
-- Full-stack engineering for real operational systems
+- Real-world full-stack engineering and distributed systems design

-My approach is grounded in clarity, discipline, and intentional design — both in research and in software.
+I value clarity, rigor, and meaningful work grounded in service and purpose.

 > Understanding is deeper than accuracy.